-If you've ever tried to learn how to skate, you know it's not as easy as it sounds.
-Most people never get to master the art of skating, and for good reason: it's really hard!
-At least I gave up after a couple of ruinous "potato sack" crashes.
-I prefer fast walking, that's it.
+If you've ever tried to learn to skate, you know that it's not as easy as it seems.
+Most people never master the art of skating, and for good reason: it's really hard!
+At least I gave up after a couple of disastrous "potato sack" style falls.
+I prefer brisk walking, that's it.
 No, not even the scooter.
-Yeah, I fell out of that too.
+Yes, I fell from that too.
 There micro-mobility it's beautiful, but I wouldn't live in it.
 Not without four wheels underneath, I say: I'm my age.

 E the new Duo?
-Also, it doesn't convince me.
-"Of course you are really insatiable," you will tell me.
+Not even, it doesn't convince me.
+“Of course you're really insatiable,” you'll tell me.
 Eh.
 But this gadget intrigued me.
-Hear it here.
+Listen here.

-What if I told you that there is a way to do a fast Michael Jackson "Moon walking" walk, like you have a treadmill under your feet?
+What if I told you that there was a way to take a brisk walk in Michael Jackson's "Moon walking" style, as if you had a treadmill under your feet?
 You know the question is rhetorical.
-If I say it, it is because it exists.
+If I say it it's because it exists.

 Moonwalker, walk three times as fast.
 Auh.